Garri: Dishes

 Eba is a stiff dough made by soaking garri in hot water and kneading it with a wooden baton until it becomes a smooth doughy staple.
 It is served as part of a meal with soups and sauces.
 Some of these include okra soup, egusi soup, vegetable soup, afang soup, banga soup and bitter leaf soup.
 Similar starchy doughs are found as staples in other African cuisines.

 Kokoro is a Nigerian snack food common in southern and southeast Nigeria, especially Abia State, Rivers State, Anambra State, Enugu State and Imo State.
 It is made from a paste of maize flour, mixed with garri and sugar and deep-fried.

-As a snack, cereal, or light meal, garri can be soaked in cold water (in which case it settles to the bottom), mixed with sugar or honey, and sometimes roasted peanuts and/or evaporated milk, also known as garri soakings.
+As a snack, cereal, or light meal, garri can be soaked in cold water (in which case it settles to the bottom), mixed with sugar or honey, and sometimes roasted peanuts and/or evaporated milk, also known as Soaking Garri.
 The amount of water needed for soaked garri is 3:1.
 Garri can also be eaten dry with sugar and roasted peanut.
 Other ingredients include coconut chunks, tiger nut milk, and cashews.

 In Liberia, garri is used to make a dessert called kanyan which is combined with peanuts and honey.

 In its dry form, garri is used as an accompaniment for soft cooked beans and palm oil.
 This food mix is called yoo ke garri, or garri-fɔtɔ/galli-fɔtɔ (crushed garri) in the Ga language of Ghana and the Gen dialect of southern Togo and Benin.
 This type of garri is a mixture of moistened garri kneaded with a thickened tomato paste, oil, salt, seasonings.
 Yoo ke garri is garri with beans, which is typically eaten as lunch.
-It is also eaten with bean cake in Nigeria.
+It is also eaten with bean cake (Akara) in Nigeria.

 Smooth garri (known as lebu to the Yoruba) can be mixed with pepper and other spicy ingredients.
 A small amount of warm water and palm oil is added and softened by hand.
 This type of garri is served with fried fish.
 It is served with frejon on Good Friday.